 For only 1 kilogram of cotton, we have to use around 20,000 liters of water.
 Just so you can get a picture of how much is that actually, that’s enough water to fill a standard-size swimming pool!
 And what is 1 kilogram of cotton is enough for?
 One pair of jeans and a T-shirt.

 And this is only the regular cotton we’re talking about.
 Organic cotton uses two swimming pools of water for the same outfit!

 Organic cotton farmers use natural pesticides, insecticides, and fertilizers.
 Even though they are organic, they can be harmful too.
 Some of these might be even more toxic than synthetic ones.
 Just because something’s natural (comes from nature) doesn’t mean it’s entirely harmless.

 Take manure, for example.
 It’s a natural fertilizer used by humans for thousands of years.
-But it’s still animal poop!
-It can certainly be harmful to the workers’ health.
+But it’s still animal poop which can certainly be harmful to the workers’ health.

 There are some other factors too that are not necessarily pros, nor cons of organic cotton.
 But these are some interesting things to know if we want to decide which is better: organic or non-organic cotton.

 Greenwashing in and of itself is a huge problem.

 There’s a big buzz around organic cotton, and fashion brands, especially fast fashion brands try to take a slice of the organic clothing market too.
 Which is not the problem, it can be a good thing too.